Looking for a fun winter activity? | Check out these tours!

 • Scenic drive back to Reykjavík

-Accommodation is in mountain huts or tents, please choose the option in the booking widget during the ordering process.
+Accommodation is in mountain huts, however, if you prefer to get a full experience we could offer this tour with accommodation in tents.
 Your guide organizes the meals, although assistance from participants is appreciated.
 You will meet people from all over the world – enjoy being part of a friendly team!

 Pick-up times and places